agent1red/PizzaPros/README.md

 **4.** Update connectionstring to reflect your local database name
 **5.** Add-migration, update-database to add tables (code first migration)
 **6.** Make any changes you like or help with issues that I find
+**7.** Don't forget to use Azure Vault or local secretes for connection strings and SSO